The Finite-Temperature Behavior of a Triangular Heisenberg Antiferromagnet: Model and Method

 The characterization of the minima of $J_{\qv}$ was first made in Ref.~\onlinecite{Rastelli1980}, and their zero-temperature phase diagram is reproduced in Fig.~\ref{fig:phasediagram_zeroT}.
+The labelling of the phases denotes where in the Brillouin zone $J_{\qv}$ is minimal (see Fig.~\ref{fig:phasediagram_zeroT} for definitions of high-symmetry points).
 For the pure nearest neighbor model, $J_{\qv}$ depends only on $A_{\qv}$.
-It is minimal on the K points in the Brillouin zone (see Fig.~\ref{fig:phasediagram_zeroT} for definitions of high-symmetry points), and the ground state is the AF $120\degree$ state.
-In contrast, $B_{\qv}$ is maximal at the K points.
+It is minimal on the K points in the Brillouin zone, and the ground state is the AF $120\degree$ state.
+In contrast, $B_{\qv}$ is maximal at the K points and minimal at the M points.
 Thus for $J_3=0$, a sufficiently positive value of $J_2$ will cause the minimum to shift away from the K points to the M points.
-The energy at M points is lower than at K as long as \be J_2 > \f{1}{8} \left( 1+ 9J_3 \right) \ee or equivalently \be J_3 < \f{1}{9} \left( -1 + 8 J_2 \right). \ee In particular, this means that for $J_3=0$($J_2=0$) the stripe phase (M) that breaks the lattice rotational symmetry becomes minimal for $J_2>1/8$($J_3 < -1/9$).
-For $J_3=J_2/2$, the $B_{\qv}$-terms are cancelled, and $J_{\qv}$ depends only on $A_{\qv}$ with the minimum forming a continuous ``ring'' for $J_2> 1/4$.
-For both $J_2 <-1$ and $J_3<-1$ the minimum is at $\Gamma$, i.e. a FM state, and for large positive values of $J_2,J_3$ the minima lies on the lines $\Gamma$K or $\Gamma$M. For coupling values where K, M, $\Gamma$K and $\Gamma$M phases meet there is also a small region, see inset of Fig.~\ref{fig:phasediagram_zeroT}, where the minima lie on the KM lines on the Brillouin zone boundary.
-For illustrations of the ordered spin configurations in each region of the phase diagram, see Ref.~\onlinecite{Rastelli1980}.
+The energy at M is lower than at K as long as \be J_2 > \f{1}{8} \left( 1+ 9J_3 \right) \ee or equivalently \be J_3 < \f{1}{9} \left( -1 + 8 J_2 \right). \ee In particular, this means that for $J_3=0$($J_2=0$) the stripe phase (M), which breaks the lattice-rotational symmetry, becomes minimal for $J_2>1/8$($J_3 < -1/9$).
+For both $J_2 <-1$ and $J_3<-1$ the minimum is at $\Gamma$, i.e. a FM state, and for large positive values of $J_2,J_3$ the minima lie on the lines $\Gamma$K or $\Gamma$M. For coupling values where K, M, $\Gamma$K and $\Gamma$M phases meet there is also a small region, see inset of Fig.~\ref{fig:phasediagram_zeroT}, where the minima lie on the KM lines on the Brillouin zone boundary.